OutSystems/docs-odc/src/eap/configuration-management/configuration-management.md

 OutSystems Developer Cloud (ODC) Portal lets you adjust the configuration values for your apps.
 Changes to configuration values don't require you to redeploy your app.
 This increases the speed in which changes to the app are available to customers and reduces the number of times a deployment is necessary.

 You configure the supporting infrastructure for your apps at the stage level.
 Supporting infrastructure includes custom domains and external identity providers.
-Applying a configuration at the stage level applies to all the apps deployed to the stage.
+Applying a configuration to a stage applies to all the apps deployed to that stage.

 ## How configuration management works

 For app configurations, developers create settings with default values in ODC  Studio.
 From the ODC Portal, you select the stage on which you want to work.
 Then you can view and modify some configuration and settings values for apps deployed on that stage.

 You can override the configuration values from ODC Studio in non-development stages.
 When you deploy your app to Test, you can change the configuration values to mirror production values for testing and troubleshooting.
 Then when you move this configuration to Production you can change your values using real data.
 The changes you make are specific to a stage.
 This process occurs without needing to publish your app again.